rfinnie/rpi-kernel-build/README.md

 ## -bis kernels

-When run with ```-b```, rpi-kernel-build produces a kernel with some additional config changes.
+When run with environment variable ```BIS=1```, rpi-kernel-build produces a kernel with some additional config changes.
 At the moment, they mirror sakaki-'s  bcm2711-kernel-bis changes.

 ## Usage